What is Stormwater?

 The best, and least costly, method for treating stormwater is to reduce the amount of impervious area during new construction or redevelopment.
 Impervious area can be reduced through the use of porous ashpalt pavements, or using brick pavers .

-Due to the age of our infrastructure in the Northeast United States, much of our stormwater infrastructure consists of "grey" infrastructure.
+Due to the age of our infrastructure in the Northeast United States, much of our stormwater infrastructure consists of "gray" infrastructure.

 How You Can Help!

-For things you can do (even on your own property!) to help the City meet it's stormwater goals, please visit the following the websites or contact the Engineering Department.
+For things you can do (even on your own property!) to help the City meet it's stormwater goals, please check out the Fact Sheets in the Quick Links section to the right, visit the following the websites, or contact the Engineering Division with questions.

 EPA's Stormwater Home Page - Provides general stormwater information, and also contains information regarding Municipality Stormwater Permitting Requirements administered by the EPA.

-EPA's Region 1 - "Soak up the Rain" Campaign - Information for Homeowners in New England on how they can help reduce negative stormwater impacts
+EPA Region 1's "Soak up the Rain" Campaign - Information for Homeowners in New England on how they can help reduce negative stormwater impacts

 Nashua River Watershed Association - Local advocacy group for our main local waterway